-In connection with our audit of the standalone financial statements our responsibilityis to read the other information and in doing so consider whether the other informationis materially inconsistent with the standalone financial statements or our knowledgeobtained in the audit or otherwise appears to be materially misstated
+In connection with our audit of the standalone financial statements our responsibilityis to read the other information and in doing so consider whether the other informationis materially inconsistent with the standalone financial statements or our knowledgeobtained during the course of our audit or otherwise appears to be materially misstated

-The Board of Directors is also responsible for overseeing the Companysfinancial reporting process.
+Those Board of Directors are also responsible for overseeing the Companysfinancial reporting process.

 AUDITORS RESPONSIBILITY FOR THE AUDIT OF THE STANDALONE FINANCIAL STATEMENTS

-Our objectives are to obtain reasonable assurance about whether the standalonefinancial statements as a whole are free from material misstatement whether due to fraudor error and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the standalonefinancial statements as a whole are free from material misstatement whether due to fraudor error and to issue an auditors report that includes our opinion.
 Reasonableassurance is a high level of assurance but is not a guarantee that an audit conducted inaccordance with SAs will always detect a material misstatement when it exists.Misstatements can arise from fraud or error and are considered material if individuallyor in the aggregate they could reasonably be expected to influence the economic decisionsof users taken on the basis of these standalone financial statements.

 As part of an audit in accordance with SAs we exercise professional judgment andmaintain professional skepticism throughout the audit.
 We also:

 Identify and assess the risks of material misstatement of the standalonefinancial statements whether due to fraud or error design and perform audit proceduresresponsive to those risks sufficientappropriate and obtain audit evidence that is toprovide a basis for our opinion.
 The risk of not detecting a material misstatementresulting from fraud is higher than for one resulting from error as fraud may involvecollusion forgery intentional omissions misrepresentations or the override of internalcontrol.

-Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures in the standalone financial statementsmade by the Management and Board of Directors.
+Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures made by the management.

 Conclude on the appropriateness of managements use of the going concernbasis of accounting and based on the audit evidence obtained whether a materialuncertainty exists related to events or conditions that may cast significant on theCompanys ability to continue as a going concern.
 If we conclude that a materialuncertainty exists we are required to draw attention in our auditors report to therelated disclosures in the standalone financial statements or if such disclosures areinadequate to modify our opinion.
-Our conclusions are based on the audit evidenceobtained up to the date of our auditor's report.
+Our conclusions are based on the audit evidenceobtained up to the date of our auditors report.
 However future events or conditionsmay cause the Company to cease to continue as a going concern.

 Evaluate the overall presentation structure and content of the standalonefinancial statements including the disclosures and whether the standalone financialstatements represent the underlying transactions and events in a manner that achieves fairpresentation.

 We communicate with those charged with governance regarding among other matters theplanned scope and timing of the audit and significant internal control that we identifyduring our audit.

 We also provide those charged with governance with a statement that we have compliedwith relevant ethical requirements regarding independence and to communicate with themall relationships and other matters that may reasonably be thought to bear on ourindependence and where applicable related safeguards.

 From the matters communicated with those charged with governance we determine thosematters that were of most significance in the audit of the standalone financial statementsof the current period and are therefore the key audit matters.
 We describe these mattersin our auditors report unless law or regulation precludes public disclosure aboutthe matter or when in extremely rare circumstances we determine that a matter should notbe communicated in our report because the adverse consequences of doing so wouldreasonably be expected to outweigh the public interest benefits of such communication.

 REPORT ON OTHER LEGAL AND REGULATORY REQUIREMENTS

-1. As required by Section 143(3) of the Act we report that:
+1. As required by Section 143(3) of the Act based on our audit we report that:

 a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.